UMULISA12/Quiz-board/README.md

 #link to live site on GitHub Pages

 #copyright and license information
 This work is licensed under MIT License © 2018 Quiz board.
-All Rights Reserved.
+All Rights Reserved